mahesh4eva/deckofcards/README.md

 We can also add a grouping feature here where a method will provide a set of assertions.
 This helps in future if we need to add a particular assertion to all tests.<br>

 ### Conclusion
-Given the time at hand, this is the best I could do and still there are lots of improvements that can be made.<br>
-My main goal in this sample project is to demostrate that tests should be independent of libraries we use. <br>
+Goal in this sample project is to demostrate that tests should be independent of libraries we use. <br>
-Ex: If in future, I want to use a different library to make REST calls, I can update the CardsClient.
+Ex: If in future, I want to use a different library to make REST calls, we can update the CardsClient.
 Similarly, Assert library can be easily modified without any changes to test classes.<br>